GeoplexGIS/masterportal-addons/README.rst

         }
     }

-Additonally you have to add "plexmapViewer":true to the controls section of your config.json.
+Additionally you have to add "plexmapViewer":true to the controls section of your config.json.

 .. code-block:: bash